doitintl/DoiT-AdminPulse-for-Workspace/README.md

 * Security Checklist: A comprehensive list of security controls, links to Google's documentation, best practice recommendations to the relevant area of the admin console.
 * Note-taking Section: Keep track of your progress by taking notes directly within the checklist.
 Prepare questions to be discussed during a review session with support engineers.
-* Fetch Info (Admin SDK): Utilize the "Fetch info" button to run App Script that inventories the environment and adds reports for Users, License assignments, Google Group Settings, Groups Membership, Mobile Devices, Shared Drive settings, OAuth Tokens, App Passwords, Organizational units, and Domains and DNS records.
+* Inventory scripts (Admin SDK): Utilize the scripts in the Extensions menu to run app script code that inventories the environment and adds reports for Users, License assignments, Google Group Settings, Groups Membership, Mobile Devices, Shared Drive settings, OAuth Tokens, App Passwords, Organizational units, and Domains and DNS records.

 ## Prerequisites: